 Many people eat when they are feeling upset, angry, stressed, sad, lonely or fearful.
 Emotions such as these can be powerful triggers to eat.

-If you're an emotional eater, you can learn other ways to react to your emotions.
-Emotions usually don't last long — often just 10 minutes to an hour — so you only need to distract yourself from eating for a short time, until the emotion passes.
-Try going for a brisk walk around the block or doing some yoga.
+If you're an emotional eater, you can learn healthier ways to react to your emotions.
+Emotions usually don't last long — become mindful of yourself not eating for a short time, until the emotion passes.
+Try going for a brisk walk around the block or doing some yoga instead.

 For many people, dinner is only the start of their nighttime eating.
 There's nothing wrong with a healthy snack such as fruit, plain popcorn or whole-wheat toast with a little peanut butter a couple of hours after dinner.
 However, nighttime eating is a problem when you eat large amounts of food or foods high in saturated fat, sodium and calories such as cookies, chips, full-fat ice cream, sandwiches or leftovers.

 If nighttime eating is a problem for you, try to eat most of your calories during daylight hours.
 Reach for a light, healthy snack in the evening.